Apples: storing and preserving

 Cut apples darken quickly when they are exposed to air.
 Prevent darkening by:

-- Sprinkle with commercially prepared ascorbic acid products on the apples will keep them fresh-looking for cooking or preserving.
+- Sprinkling with commercially prepared ascorbic acid products on the apples will keep them fresh-looking for cooking or preserving.

-- Dip cut apples in a solution of three tablespoons of bottled lemon juice mixed with one quart of water.
+- Dipping cut apples in a solution of three tablespoons of bottled lemon juice mixed with one quart of water.
 This method is not as effective as the commercial ascorbic acid products.

 Home canning apples